GiacomoPorpiglia/RL-snake-from-scratch/README.md

 The results are promising, and they would probably be even better with some more training.
 The network played roughly 3,000,000 games, reaching a best score of 64 on training.
 While the number of games may seem like a lot, it's actually not that much, and I encourage you to try and train your own network by running more games, if you can!
 <br>
-I also run about 10000 games of playing to have a estimate of the score distribution, and this is the result:
+I also run about 20,000 games to have a estimate of the score distribution, and this is the result:
 <br>

 <img alt="Score distribution" src="./imgs/distribution.png" style="width:80%;">